Scripps Mercy Family Medicine Residency

 Wellness

 Quarterly, we host an event called Residents and Faculty Together (RAFT), which gives us the opportunity to connect with each other and our community.
-Social activities include Halloween costume contests, beach barbecues, bowling, and visiting a local animal sanctuary.
-Other community engagement RAFTs have included virtual tours of community art spaces, visiting local museums, and cooking classes at an organic farm.
+It is a protected time that allows residents, faculty and program staff to meet outside the program setting to participate in recreational activities that foster relaxation and communication.
+Social activities include Halloween costume contests, beach barbecues, bowling and visiting a local animal sanctuary.
+Other community engagement RAFTs have included virtual tours of community art spaces, visiting local museums and cooking classes at an organic farm.

 During the month of November, our residents and faculty support men’s health with an annual “Movember” mustache contest and fundraiser.
-We also participate in a white elephant gift exchange at our annual Holiday Party hosted by our program director.
+We also participate in a white elephant gift exchange at our annual holiday party.
 Every holiday season, our residents sing carols and spread holiday cheer for our nursing home patients.

 We also place a great emphasis on our structured wellness curriculum, mirroring the ACGME Aware framework.
 Through this well-being curriculum, residents and faculty engage in skill development and mindfulness to help promote a healthy and sustainable workforce.
 We work closely with the Employee Assistance Program psychologists to provide individual and group resident support.